duthied/Free-Friendika/doc/Settings.md

 Also shown is the version of the addon and an indicator if the addon is currently active or not.

 When you update your node and the addons they may have to be reloaded.
-To simplify this process there is a button at the top of the page to reload all active plugins.
+To simplify this process there is a button at the top of the page to reload all active Addons.

 ## Themes

-The Themes section of the admin panel works similar to the Plugins section but let you control the themes on your Friendica node.
+The Themes section of the admin panel works similar to the Addons section but let you control the themes on your Friendica node.
 Each theme has a dedicated subpage showing the current status, some information about the theme and a screen-shot of the Friendica interface using the theme.
 Should the theme offer special settings, admins can set a global default value here.